 ABOUT & BIO

-"Art is a beautiful and universal form of communication and expression and I combine unique form and bold styles through works of art reflecting my energy, spirit and vibe."
+"Art is a beautiful and universal form of communication.
+I try to combine unique form and bold styles through my works reflecting energy, spirit and vibe."

 In his work British artist Carl Hodges engages and nurtures the mechanics of art to express human and spiritual aspects of life.
-The use of bold colours, even straight from the tube, emblazon the canvas surface, standing out amongst the crowd and bringing a strong energy and vibe to any piece.
-Carl loves architecture, expressed through his acrylics and pallet knives/brush work, sometimes focusing in particular Stoke-on-Trent's bottle kiln factory skylines.
-Over the years Carl has developed his own painting style, a collision of delicate layered knife work producing unique patterns of light and shadow.
+The use of bold colours, even straight from the tube, emblazon the canvas surface, standing out amongst the crowd and bringing a strong energy to any piece.
+Carl loves architecture, expressed through acrylics and unique pallet knives/brush work, sometimes focusing in particular Stoke-on-Trent's bottle kiln factory skylines.
+Over the years Carl has developed his techniques, for a bold, layered knife work producing stunning patterns of light and shadow.

-At a deeper level, more spiritual, Carl feels our thoughts and feelings are all producing and generating energy that we can use to enhance our lives.
-This can be though meditation, channelling into a greater awareness and not just being aware through consciousness, Carl engages his own energy, at different frequencies to create real acrylic works, exposing this secretive, perhaps forgotten energy state of mind and body in beautiful art forms.
+At a deeper level, Carl feels our individual thoughts and feelings can be channelled through meditation, into a greater awareness at different frequencies exposing an almost forgotten state of mind and body to create beautiful art forms using acrylics, .

 More recently and merging into a new realm of creative freedom, tapping into that universal energy, an explosion of colour and energy is formed in Carl's work using layering techniques, forced drying and fluid acrylics.
-This style has progressed more recently into producing stunning sky images merging into landscapes of his home town of Stoke-on-Trent as well as pre energy works.
+This style has progressed more recently into producing stunning sky images merging into landscapes of his home town of Stoke-on-Trent.

 Carl exhibits using solo exhibitions.

-He lives in Staffordshire with his beautiful wife Jayne.
+He lives in Northern Ireland with his beautiful wife Jayne.

 CURRENT WORK